 curling up inside of me

 can't walk, can't sit, can't take a ****

 never talk they said

 never talk I did

 This is the first time I have EVER written or spoken about that night.
 The ONLY reason I have after thirty years is, because it is STILL going on!
 What happened to me, happens to thousands of women in the military ever year!

-This story was, a “crowd funding” web site for independent journalists.
+This story was funded by Spot.us, a "crowd funding" web site for independent journalists.